 Modern Organizational Models

 There are seven sales models you might consider to make the number.
-Below is an image of each, along with a brief description.
+Below is a brief description of each.

 1. Stratification – focusing sales on accounts based on size.
 This may be revenue, current spent, potential or number of employees.

-Make the # by: Putting your best people (rainmakers) on your biggest and best opportunities.
+Make the Number by: Putting your best people (rainmakers) on your biggest and best opportunities.

 2. Hunter/Farmer – dividing sales by activity.
 In this case, you would have reps focused on opening new logos.
 The farmers focus on cross and upselling in the installed base.

-Make the # by: Segmenting the team by focus area (new logos vs. installed base).
+Make the Number by: Segmenting the team by focus area (new logos vs. installed base).
 Often, sales reps are good at one or the other.
 Rarely both.

 3. Geography – territories are designed by zip code.
 You have reps who live in (or near) a particular geo where they sell.

-Make the # by: Building territories around rep proximity.
+Make the Number by: Building territories around rep proximity.
 This can increase the volume of sales calls to drive growth.

 4. Industry Vertical – reps are organized by specific industry types (government, pharmaceutical, tech, etc.).
 They sell into these verticals only.

-Make the # by: Ensuring the right people are having the right conversations with your buyers.
+Make the Number by: Ensuring the right people are having the right conversations with your buyers.

 5. Product – similar to industry.
 However, your reps in this model are organized by specific product offerings.

-Make the # by: Leveraging product expertise to sell more of each one.
+Make the Number by: Leveraging product expertise to sell more of each one.
 Can also ensure new product launches are successful with focused resources.

 6. Social Proximity – an emerging model.
 Your reps are organized by their social proximity to specific buyers.

-Make the # by: Assigning your reps to accounts where they have the shortest path to the buyer.
+Make the Number by: Assigning your reps to accounts where they have the shortest path to the buyer.
 Easier access can equal more wins.

 7. Hybrid – this is a combination of 2 or more of the above models.
 From the image, you can see this is not recommended.
 It dilutes your team’s effectiveness and may be part of your issues today.